A look inside the weaponization of social media, and an innovative proposal for protecting Western democracies from information warfare.

 About the author

 David L. Sloss is the John A. and Elizabeth H. Sutro Professor of Law at Santa Clara University.
-He is the author of The Death of Treaty Supremacy: An Invisible Constitutional Change (Oxford, 2016).
+He is the author of The Death of Treaty Supremacy: An Invisible Constitutional Change (2016).
 Before entering academia, he worked for the U.S. government on drafting and negotiating arms control treaties.

 "Tyrants may have Twitter, but democracies have David Sloss.
 He has written a pathbreaking book that does more than just identify a troubling trend of modern elections.
 It also boldly proposes a transnational solution, including his innovative Alliance for Democracy.
 His contribution will endure long after the Age of Tyrants fades away."

 "This is a detailed and extremely informative analysis of the threat of Chinese and Russian information warfare, and the related export of digital authoritarianism.
 Sloss's technical approach to addressing external threats while balancing the protection of free speech, personal privacy, and data security will be an important reference and source of ideas for policymakers and analysts grappling with these critical issues."

 "It is no hyperbole to say that the future of democracy depends on dealing with the issues raised in this book.
 Sloss masterfully lays out the problem and goes on to propose a novel, workable solution.
 This book is sure to stimulate debate, and hopefully action as well."

 —Tom Ginsburg, The University of Chicago Law School